-Only you may view your entire file unless a court order or other legal mandate requires.
+Only the employee themselves may view their entire unredacted file unless a court order or other legal mandate requires.
 The law protects certain information, including pre-employment information, letters of recommendations and medical records.
 Therefore, these items are not available for review.
+You may request a copy of your personnel file Open Records Center.
+For information about the Georgia Open Records Act, contact Open Records via the Website or at (404) 802-2811.